Showing posts with label plants. Show all posts

 A trio of camels lined the Anne Cox Chamber Flower Walk.

-They were composed of brown bushy plants with a little greenery on their faces.
-The mats/blankets upon their backs were covered in multi-colors of green plants.
+They were composed of brown bushy plants with a bit of Greenery on their faces.
+The mats/blankets upon their backs were covered in multi-colors green plants.

-On one of the camels sat a rider his upper body was covered in greenery, his pants a reddish-brown, and his boots matched the matt.
+On one of the camels sat a rider; his upper body was covered in Greenery, his pants were a reddish-brown, and his boots matched the mat.

 The baskets the camels were carrying were covered in red, green, and brown plants.